LucasKugler/CNCGraf7Post/README.md

 **This new functionnality has not been tested extensively yet.
 Use with caution, and check the code before running it on your machine!**

+(Note that the CNCGraf7 post is not actually included on this repository)

 ## Parameters
 - *makeSubprograms* : set to *true* to activate multiple output.
 Default is one file per operation.